 All proceeds from ticket and raffle sales will be donated to the National Breast Cancer Foundation.
-If you or your organisation are able to donate prizes for the raffle such as vouchers, gift cards, hampers etc please email the society at firstname.lastname@example.org.
+If you or your organisation are able to donate prizes for the raffle such as movie tickets, gift cards, hampers etc please email us at firstname.lastname@example.org or call 9222 7787.
 Donations will be acknowledged on the IRSWA website and at the event (unless the donor prefers to remain anonymous).

 If you are not able to attend the event but would like to support our fund raising efforts by making a financial donation to breast cancer research you can do so online at Women in IR - Pink Breakfast fundraising webpage.